Kade-Donohoue/Manga-Bot/README.md

 # **Manga Bot**
 ## Description
-Discord bot that uses pupeteer to scrape webpages
+Discord bot that uses Puppeteer to scrape web pages.

 ## Requirements
 - node JS 20.11.0
 - npm 10.2.4
-- an application created in the discord developer portal
+- an application created in the Discord developer portal

 ## How to Use
 1. Download repo
 2. Install all required modules using `npm install`
-3. Fill out `tokenSample.json` with required info and rename it to `token.json`
+3. Fill out `tokenSample.json` with the required info and rename it to `token.json`
-4. create a `manga.db` file in data folder
+4. Create a `manga.db` file in the data folder
-5. Use `node .` in repo folder to start the bot
+5. Use `node .` in the repo folder to start the bot

 # Config

 ## token.json
 - code: Token of bot.
 Found under bot section of discord developer portal.
 You may have to reset token to get it
 - public: Public Key of the discord bot.
-Can be found under general information of discord developer portal
+Can be found under general information of Discord developer portal
 - appID: Application ID of the discord bot.
-Can be found under general information of discord developer portal
+Can be found under general information of Discord developer portal
 - guildID: ID of your test discord server

 ## config.json
 - globalCommands: Have commands as global (anywhere the bot is including DMs) or just the provided guildID
-- updateDelay: Delay in miliseconds between updating all manga stored in DB.
+- updateDelay: Delay in milliseconds between updating all manga stored in DB
+- updateAtStart: whether or not all manga should be updated when started
+- allowManganatoScans: Enable or disable the ability to add or update Manganato
+- allowReaperScans: Enable or disable the ability to add or update Reaper Scans

 # **Change Logs**

+## Change Log v0.1.13
+- feed command no longer sets the category of manga to unsorted when updating the chapter
+- added option in config.js to enable/disable updating all manga when the bot starts
+- added support for Reaper Scans
+- fixed issue where cards would display 1 extra chapter then there was
+- removed commented-out code in generateUserStatCard that served no purpose
+- changed how getNextList created the labels so it works with both Reaper and Manganato
+- changed getNextList value to just be last part of URL instead of full url.
+This reduces chance af 100 char limit being reached for the value
+- fixed some spelling throughout changelogs
+- feed command will now send the user an error message when saving the updated chapter fails
+- bulkadd loop has been rebuilt to not be recursive
+- more accurate errors for bulkadd have been added
+- option in config.js has been added to disable Reaper Scans
+- option in config.js has been added to disable ChapManganato

 ## Change Log v0.1.12
-- feed command now updates interact time when you click next button to leave current manga instead of when the current one is loaded
+- feed command now updates interact time when you click the next button to leave the current manga instead of when the current one is loaded
-- feed command doesnt update interact time when you press back anymore
+- feed command doesn't update interact time when you press back anymore
 - moved feedCardMaker outside of mangaCardHandler
 - renamed userDataUtils over to dataUtils to better reflect its intended purpose
-- fixxed feed command mark as read only giving latest chapter as option
+- fixed feed command mark as read-only giving the latest chapter as an option
-- when registering slash commands it will also set global or guild commands to blank depending on config
+- when registering slash commands it will also set global or guild commands to blank depending on the config
-- instead of using delay function collectors timout is used and when it ends it changed interaction to reflect as such
+- instead of using a delay function collectors timeout is used and when it ends it changes interaction to reflect as such
 - feedCardMaker now directly uses dictionary values instead of assigning them to consts
 - moved getNextList command into dataUtils file
-- resolved link button opening wrong link when another person used food command as you were looking at the a card
+- resolved link button opening the wrong link when another person used the feed command as you were looking at a card
-- added a message when a error occurs when using add command
+- added a message when an error occurs when using the add command
-- changed how current Chapter text for cards is abtained (splices URL instead of pulling from dropdown) as on ocasion it would get the text incorrect
+- changed how current Chapter text for cards is obtained (splices URL instead of pulling from dropdown) as on occasion it would get the text incorrect
 - commented out success saving icon log
 - changed wording of confirmation of slash commands being registered